Underground Oil Tank Removal

 Tank removal procedure.

-Underground oil tank removal typically involves access to the UST location with a backhoe.
+Underground oil tank removal typically involves access to the oil tank location with a backhoe.
 The tank is exposed and then cut open to allow removal of fluids and cleaning of the tank.
 If required, contaminated soils are excavated and transported to a disposal facility.
 An average size excavation pit is about a 10 foot cube.
 The pit is backfilled and tamped to grade, and the impacted yard is regraded, reseeded, and strawed.
 This process requires about one day to complete.

 What to do next.